danog/MadelineProtoDocs/docs/API_docs/constructors/privacyKeyStatusTimestamp.md

 ---
 title: "privacyKeyStatusTimestamp"
-description: "Whether we can see the last online timestamp"
+description: "Whether we can see the last online timestamp of this user"
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---